Things to do in Melbourne

 National Gallery of Victoria

-Usually just referred to as the NGV, the National Gallery of Victoria is the oldest and largest art museum in Australia – and it’s without doubt a highlight of city.
+Usually just referred to as the NGV, the National Gallery of Victoria is the oldest and largest art museum in Australia – and it’s without doubt a highlight of the city.
 I really recommend finding some time to visit it at one point – and, as a bonus, it’s free!

 The NGV has more than 70,000 works of art that span thousands of years and present a huge range of styles and disciplines.
 There are the big European names like Cézanne, Monet, Picasso, and Rembrandt.
 But the Asian art collection is also impressive.